pattan9955/tp/docs/DeveloperGuide.md

    1a.
 To simulate missing file, create an empty directory and run the program.
 Program should create a new file in the directory.

    1b.
 To simulate a corrupted file, replace content in file with wrong or unexpected content.
-Program should throw an error.
+Program should throw an error in logs and run with blank data.